hugo-school/iy453-coursework-T0475429/453HugoReport.md

 TOTALSCORE <- 0

-chose 1 = userinput
+numOption = userinput

-If chose = 1 Then
+If numOption = 1 Then

 have another 1 or 2 to chose until ending

-chose 2 = userinput
+numOption = userinput

-Elseif chose = 2 Then
+Elseif numOption = 2 Then

 have another 1 or 2 to chose until ending